sungurtekin01/product-pipeline-agent-toolkit/README.md

 ### 6. View Generated Documents

 Click "View Documents" to open the document viewer:
-- Switch between BRD, Design Spec, and Tickets tabs
+- Switch between PRD, Design Spec, and Tickets tabs
 - View Q&A conversations for Design and Tickets
 - Download any document as markdown
 - See which documents are available